LSEG-API-Samples/Article.RDP.RDPLibrary.Python.R.JupyterDocker/README.md

 If you need to share your code/project with your peers, the task to replicate the above steps in your collogues environment is very complex too.

-The good news is you can reduce an effort to set up the workbench with the [Docker](https://www.docker.com/) containerization platform.
-You may thing Docker is for the DevOps or the hard core Developers only, but the [Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html) simplifies how to create a read-to-use Jupyter application with Data Science/Financial libraries in a few commands.
+The good news is you can reduce the effort to set up the workbench with the [Docker](https://www.docker.com/) containerization platform.
+You may think Docker is for the DevOps or the hardcore Developers only, but the [Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html) simplifies how to create a ready-to-use Jupyter application with Data Science/Financial libraries in a few commands.

-## Introduction to Jupyter Docker Stacks
+## <a id="intro"></a>Introduction to Jupyter Docker Stacks

-The [Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html) are a set of ready-to-run Docker images containing Jupyter applications and interactive computing tools with build in scientific, mathematical and data analysis libraries pre-installed.
-With Jupyter Docker Stacks, the set up environment part are reduced to just the following steps:
+The [Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html) are a set of ready-to-run Docker images containing Jupyter applications and interactive computing tools with build-in scientific, mathematical and data analysis libraries pre-installed.
+With Jupyter Docker Stacks, the setup environment part is reduced to just the following steps:
-1. Install Docker
+1. [Install Docker](https://docs.docker.com/get-docker/) and sign up for [DockerHub](https://hub.docker.com/) website (free).
-2. Run a command to pull image that contains Jupyter and preinstalled packages based on the image type
+2. Run a command to pull an image that contains Jupyter and preinstalled packages based on the image type.
 3. Work with your notebook file
-4. If you need additional libraries that are not preinstalled with the image, you can create own image with a Dockerfile to install those libraries.
+4. If you need additional libraries that are not preinstalled with the image, you can create your image with a Dockerfile to install those libraries.

-Docker also help the team share development environment by letting your peers replicate the same environment easily.
-You can share the notebooks, Dockerfile, dependencies-list files to your colleagues, then they just run one or two commands to run the same environment.
+Docker also helps the team share the development environment by letting your peers replicate the same environment easily.
+You can share the notebooks, Dockerfile, dependencies-list files with your colleagues, then they just run one or two commands to run the same environment.

 Jupyter Docker Stacks provide various images for developers based on their requirement such as:
 - [jupyter/scipy-notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-scipy-notebook): Jupyter Notebook/JupyterLab with [conda](https://github.com/conda/conda)/[mamba](https://github.com/mamba-org/mamba) , [ipywidgets](https://ipywidgets.readthedocs.io/en/stable/) and popular packages from the scientific Python ecosystem ([Pandas](https://pandas.pydata.org/), [Matplotlib](https://matplotlib.org/), [Seaborn](https://seaborn.pydata.org/), [Requests](https://docs.python-requests.org/en/master/), etc.)